RevoluxLabs/revolux-core/README.md

 Revolux-Core is the reference implementation of the Revolux blockchain protocol.

-Revolux is a Monero-compatible Layer-1 cryptocurrency focused on fair launch, strong default privacy, and protocol-level auditability.
+Revolux-Core is an independent Layer-1 blockchain implementation focused on fair launch, strong default privacy, and protocol-level auditability.

 This repository contains the node (daemon), wallet software, and supporting tooling used to operate the Revolux network.